 Checks will be distributed on the 15th and 30th of each month.
 If these days occur on a weekend or holiday, the checks will be distributed on the last work day before the designated pay day.

-At the close of the school year, employees who have completed all responsibilities and duties will be paid their remaining salary on June 30th.

 Qualifications

 Employees shall be responsible for providing the Superintendent with all required certificates, health examinations, and verifications of experience prior to beginning work.